 You can do so by guarding the business network: Network Detection and Response, or, NDR.
 Because hackers can not just go around that.
 Sensors in strategic places can register what kind of traffic passes through.
 First the normal patterns are mapped with the help of machine learning.
 If the NDR system identifies any anomalies after that, it sends an alert.

 This way, you will notice a hacker snooping around on the business network.
 Or if malware is communicating with suspicious Internet locations.
-NDR recognizes all kinds of attack techniques, using the well-known Mitre [email protected]
+NDR recognizes all kinds of attack techniques, using the well-known Mitre ATT@CK-framework.

 The best NDR systems are able to immediately react themselves.
 By sending the firewall commands to block the suspicious external traffic, for example.
 When the EDR system is well-integrated, compromised endpoints can also be isolated quickly.

 But, NDR too, has its weaknesses.
 It needs to check large amounts of network traffic, and while doing so needs to know what to look for.
 Unfortunately there is a lot of variation within the regular network traffic, so both false positives and false negatives are common.
 Though, by choosing solutions that in addition to machine learning, also use artificial intelligence, the number of false positives can be strongly reduced.